stknohg/PSCoreUpdate/README.md

 ### First-time installation scripts

-This module is for updating PowerShell Core.
+This module is for updating PowerShell.
 So, the first-time installation must be performed manually.

 We prepared the following page to facilitate the first-time installation.